DeadlyEmbrace/reCAPTCHA/README.md

 ## Installation Steps
 1. Download the module with the widget included from the Mendix appstore.
-2. Include the provided after startup microflow "ASU_reCAPTCHA2" in your application startup.
+2. Include the provided after startup microflow "ASU_reCAPTCHA" in your application startup.
 3. Assign the provided settings snippet to a settings page and add it to the navigation of your app.
 (Administrator)
 4. Create/use the site keys [at Google](https://www.google.com/recaptcha/admin#createsite) and include them in Mendix app via the settings page/snippet.
-5. Include the reCAPTCHA2 widget on a public page with form/dataview.
+5. Include the reCAPTCHA widget on a public page with form/dataview.
-6. Configure the reCAPTCHA2 widget to write the response token to an attribute of the context entity.
+6. Configure the reCAPTCHA widget to write the response token to an attribute of the context entity.
+(For v1 you also need to specify the "action button" name of your submit button, else the response is not set to the entity.)
-7. Configure the reCAPTCHA2 widget to read the site key via the provided "GET_Sitekey" microflow.
+7. Configure the reCAPTCHA widget to read the site key via the provided "GET_Sitekey" microflow.
 8. Model a microflow to handle the submit/save action.
-9. Use the provided validation microflow "SUB_GoogleRecaptcha_Siteverify" to verify the provided response token of the entity and take proper actions.
+9. Use the provided validation microflow "SUB_GoogleRecaptcha_Siteverify_V1" or "SUB_GoogleRecaptcha_Siteverify_V2" to verify the provided response (token) of the entity and take proper actions.